-- What action must be taken to make Universal, Affordable Internet Access a Reality in Nigeria? - Update and revamp outdated national ICT and broadband plans - Focus on public access initiatives - Expand efforts to tackle demand-side access issues - Reduce taxes on end-user devices - Implement guidelines to encourage and incentivize infrastructure sharing
+- What action must be taken to make Universal, Affordable Internet Access a Reality? - Update and revamp outdated national ICT and broadband plans - Focus on public access initiatives - Expand efforts to tackle demand-side access issues - Focus on reducing prices of broadband service so the cost of mobile broadband is more affordable.